ToolShedTested

 5. Black+Decker BDEJS600C -- Best for Beginners

-The Black+Decker BDEJS600C is a 6.0-amp corded jigsaw at $49 -- the entry-level option for buyers who need a jigsaw for occasional cuts and want to spend as little as possible.
+The Black+Decker BDEJS600C is a 6.0-amp corded jigsaw at the current retailer price -- the entry-level option for buyers who need a jigsaw for occasional cuts and want to spend as little as possible.
 The variable speed trigger runs 0-3,000 SPM, the tool-free blade change accepts T-shank blades, and the wire guard keeps fingers clear of the blade during cuts.
 For light use -- cutting sink holes in countertops, trimming door jambs, cutting curves in thin plywood -- it handles the task without issue.

 The limitations show up on sustained heavy cutting: the 6.0-amp motor runs hotter than the 7.0-amp Bosch or Skil under load, and the baseplate flex on thick hardwood is noticeable when making precision cuts.
-For a homeowner who makes 10 cuts a year, the BDEJS600C at $49 is a completely adequate tool.
+For a homeowner who makes 10 cuts a year, the BDEJS600C at the current retailer price is a completely adequate tool.
 For anyone cutting regularly, the $40 step up to the Skil or $89 up to the Bosch is worth it.

 Specs: 6.0A corded | 0-3,000 SPM | No orbital settings | Bevel to 45 degrees | 4.9 lbs